nazarewk/10c-blog1/README.md

 for now using React instead of custom Dijit looks very promising in solving the problem of Dojo being too complicated for the average mortal.

-Hopefully I will keep you posted in the follow-ups and possibly my Engineer/Bachelor Thesis (whatever is the proper name in English).
+Hopefully I will keep you posted in the follow-ups.

 [TIL]: https://github.com/jbranchaud/til